BetterWayElectronics/ps5-code-reader/README.md

     2 - Read Last 10 Codes

     	Displays the last 10 error codes that the PS5 has!

+    3 - Read Last 20 Codes

+	Displays the last 20 error codes that the PS5 has!

-    3 - Clear Error Codes
+    4 - Clear Error Codes

 	Clears the entire log.
 I recommend this as your first step, then rebooting or unplugging and re-plugging AC.

     Q - Quit

 	Quits

 ## File Info ##

-    File MD5: 4CECF807B32DF335D057FC881C562E46
+    File MD5: 00923F4B11D1157660E3783220414E52
     Technical Support: abotstolethisfrommyps5codereadergithubpage@betterwayelectronics.com.au

     System Requirements: